adam-howard - Builds awesome web and mobile software

 Audioboo I helped empower journalists to report in ways they couldn't before.
 At 3 Sided Cube I was on the team that created an award-winning first-aid app for the

-I know enough of other languages to get by (PHP, Java, C#, Python, etc).
-I'm also learning Erlang.
+I know enough of other languages to get by (Elixir, PHP, Java, C#, Python, etc).
+I'm also learning Erlang, and getting to grips with Vim.

 Provided an interactive installation on behalf of